fuhengwu2021/distributedai/outline_simplified.md

 **Approximate Length:** 28 pages

 **Chapter Overview:**
 This chapter establishes why distributed AI has become essential for training and serving modern LLMs and foundation models.
-Readers explore how compute, memory, and networking bottlenecks emerge as models scale, understand the fundamental differences between training, inference, and serving workloads, and learn how distributed systems address these challenges.
-The chapter provides practical profiling exercises and guides readers through their first multi-GPU distributed experiment to reveal real-world performance characteristics and bottlenecks.
+Readers learn resource estimation techniques to calculate memory and compute requirements for models, explore decision frameworks for choosing between distributed training, fine-tuning, or inference, and understand the fundamental differences between these workload types.
+The chapter covers PyTorch distributed fundamentals including process groups, DDP, and DistributedSampler, and provides practical profiling exercises and quick-start examples to guide readers through their first multi-GPU distributed experiments.

 **Learning Goals:**
 By the end of this chapter, readers will be able to:
-- Identify compute and memory bottlenecks in LLM workloads
+- Estimate memory and compute requirements for training and inference workloads
+- Make informed decisions about when distributed systems are necessary
 - Distinguish training, inference, and serving system requirements
-- Analyze GPU topology and performance constraints
+- Understand PyTorch distributed fundamentals (process groups, DDP, DistributedSampler)
+- Launch and validate distributed training runs
 - Profile PyTorch models for memory and speed characteristics
-- Launch and validate distributed training runs

 **Key Topics:**
 - The scale challenge: why modern AI requires distribution
+- Resource estimation: calculating memory and compute needs
+- Decision frameworks: when to use distributed training, fine-tuning, or inference
 - Understanding the differences between training, inference, and serving
+- PyTorch distributed fundamentals: process groups, ranks, and initialization
-- GPU memory, compute, and networking bottlenecks
+- DistributedDataParallel (DDP) basics and DistributedSampler
 - Profiling methodologies and baseline measurements
-- First steps with multi-GPU distributed execution
+- Quick-start examples for distributed execution

 **Practical Value:**
+- Resource estimation formulas and decision trees
 - Single-GPU training baseline establishment
 - Memory and latency profiling techniques
+- PyTorch distributed setup and process group initialization
 - Multi-GPU distributed run setup and validation
-- Best practices for identifying true bottlenecks
+- Best practices for identifying true bottlenecks and making informed decisions
-- GPU-friendly model configuration strategies

 ---